arcturo/library/coffeescript/chapters/07_the_bad_parts.md

 Strict mode has removed access to `arguments.caller` & `arguments.callee` as they're major performance hogs, and is now throwing syntax errors whenever they're used.

 There's a particular gotcha you should look out for when using strict mode, namely creating global variables with `this`.
-The following example will throw a `TypeError` in strict mode, but run fine normally:
+The following example will throw a `TypeError` in strict mode, but run fine in a normal context, creating a global variable:

 <span class="csscript"></span>